-Each building that must report energy and water performance has a unique ID called the MN Efficient Buildings Collaborative ID.
+Each building that must report energy and/or water performance has a unique ID called the MN Efficient Buildings Collaborative ID.
 Adding this ID to your building ensures the data you report connects to the correct building during compliance checks.

 Affected building owners must find and attach their ID prior to entering annual energy data.

 To see if your building is required to comply with the Efficient Building Collaborative view the covered buildings list.
 You can sort the data by city and search for your building by address.
 There you’ll find your building’s EBC ID and assessor reported square footage.
 View the covered buildings list.